voorhoede-labs/a11y-components/src/components/tooltip/README.md

 ## Functionality

 The tooltip is a cntextual popup which displays extra information about an element.
 A tooltip consists of a button and accompanying descriptive information.
-When hovering or focusing on the button the tooltip is shown but visually as for assistive technology.
+When hovering or focusing on the button the tooltip is shown both visually as for assistive technology.

 ### More information

-The tabs component is based on the [Tooltip widget](https://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#tooltip) best practice of the W3C and makes use of the aria role [tooltip](https://www.w3.org/TR/wai-aria/roles#tooltip).
+The tooltip component is based on the [Tooltip widget](https://www.w3.org/TR/wai-aria-practices/#tooltip) best practice of the W3C and makes use of the aria role [tooltip](https://www.w3.org/TR/wai-aria/roles#tooltip) and property [aria-describedby](https://www.w3.org/TR/wai-aria-1.1/#aria-describedby).

 ## Usage

-The tab component consists of a `button` and a `span` element.
+The tooltip component consists of a `button` and a `span` element.

 To the `span`, add: